FrameMuse/api-facade/README.md

 ## Response Validation

-To make sure that data that a server responded with matches the same
+To make sure that data that a server responded with matches some expected structure, [JSON Schema](https://json-schema.org/understanding-json-schema/about) validation is used.

-### Caveats
-_nothing is perfect_
+There are many ways of make sure a response is correct, but JSON Schema is most convient as it's declared as JSON and can be used for type inference as well.

+Thi

+> [!CAUTION]
-If server is updated first, while client remains unupdated - the pipe is broken, the user is unhappy.
+> If server is updated first, while client remains unupdated - the pipe is broken, the user is unhappy.
-If frontend is updated first - the same happens too.
-This can be healed with _anotating each property as nullish_, which leads to you-know-what (read in the previous section).
+> If frontend is updated first - the same happens too.

+This can be healed with _anotating each property as nullish_, which leads to ... (read in the previous section).
 Another cure is to define what is tolerable for your app and what is vital, this way is a good balance between strict and lazy validation.
+But it introduces inconsistencies between services,

 ### Best Practices